 Invasive Species

-Pike Lake is not immune from Invasive Species.
+Pike Lake is Not Immune to Invasive Species

-For further information on invasive species reported in Ontario, you can link to the Invasive Species Centre Website here
+For further information on invasive species found across Ontario, visit the Invasive Species Centre Website which provides identification guides, reporting tools, and managment information.
+You can access it here.

-The Ontario Invasive Plant Council also has a website with lots of great information.
-It can be found here
+The Ontario Invasive Plant Council also offers excellent resources on invasive plants, including fact sheets and best managment practices. has a website with lots of great information.
+It can be found here.

 Pike Lake Community Association Eurasian Watermilfoil Mapping Project